philgyford/ansible-multi-django/README.md

 * `db_password`: Optional.
 Password for the database.
 Database name and username will be the same as the app's `name`.

 * `django_settings_file`: Optional.
-Python path to the settings file within the app, eg, if the app is in `django-myproject/myproject/settings/live.py` then use `myproject.settings.live`.
+A dictionary with keys of environment names (eg, `production`) and the Python path to the settings file within the app, eg, if the app is in `django-myproject/myproject/settings/live.py` then use `production: myproject.settings.live`.

 * `environment_variables`: Optional.
 A dictionary of keys/values that will be added to the virtualenv's `postactivate` script.